acli/Coursera-subtitles/README.markdown

 start.

-1. A program called stanford-bot will attempt to automatically generate a transcript, presumably with speech recognition technology.
+1. A program called stanford-bot will attempt to automatically generate a transcript, using speech recognition technology.
+   (Note that the fact that this is indeed a speech recognition system has been confirmed through official Amara and Coursera bug reporting channels.)
    This transcript is always generated.

 2. A corollary of the above is that if there are no subtitles when you start working, and still no subtitles when you